M-Chimiste/TheseusInsight/README.md

    npm run build
    ```
 3. Configure environment variables as shown below.
-4. Run `scripts/setup_database.sh` to create the default PostgreSQL database and role.
+4. The SQLite database will be created automatically on first run.

 ---